jesselpalmer/the-engineering-managers-booklist/README.md

 ### Productivity
 [How to Grow from Being Average to a 10x Engineer](http://www.theeffectiveengineer.com/blog/how-to-become-a-10x-engineer) from The Effective Engineer

+### Culture
+[What Makes a Good Engineering Culture](http://www.theeffectiveengineer.com/blog/what-makes-a-good-engineering-culture) from The Effective Engineer

 ## Team Surveys
 [15Five](https://www.15five.com/)
 [TINYPulse](https://www.tinypulse.com/)